vimoutliner/vimoutliner/doc/votl_readme.txt

 >

 ==============================================================================
-Using VimOutliner On Other File Types                           *vo-other-files*
+Using VimOutliner On Other File Types                           *votl-other-files*

 How to use VimOutliner on non .otl files~